cammls/React_CrytpoSearch/README.md

 - You can use any npm package to help you
 - You don't need to worry about design and making it look great but it should be functional.
 - If you experience any issue during the task, feel free to contact your recruiting manager directly via e-mail
 - There are no right or wrong answers, this is an opportunity to know each other better in a technical way.
-So, now have fun!

 ## How to submit